aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 !!! attention
     Soft multi-tenancy implemented with Namespaces does not allow you to provide tenants with a filtered list of Namespaces because Namespaces are a globaly scoped Type.
 If a tenant has the ability to view a particular Namespace, it can view all Namespaces within the cluster.

+!!! warning
+    With soft-multi-tenancy, tenants retain the ability to query CoreDNS for all services that run within the cluster by default.
+If you need to restrict access to records, consider using the Firewall or Policy plugins for CoreDNS.
+For additional information, see https://github.com/coredns/policy#kubernetes-metadata-multi-tenancy-policy.

 [Kiosk](https://github.com/kiosk-sh/kiosk) is an open source project that can aid in the implementation of soft multi-tenancy.
 It is implemented as a series of CRDs and controllers that provide the following capabilities:

   + **Accounts & Account Users** to separate tenants in a shared Kubernetes cluster